 518.750.8300

-This state-of-the-art spa offers mani-pedis from $65, with more complex treatments involving hot stones, palo santo, and grapefruit, as well as a variety of massages and hair removal services for those who really need to unwind.
-Anyone looking to try something new can opt for the “R&R Facial,” which incorporates microdermabrasion, a double peel facial, and LED lights.
+This state-of-the-art spa offers facials starting at $120, with more complex treatments involving hot stones, cupping, and aromatherapy, as well as a variety of massages and skincare services for those who really need to unwind.
+Anyone looking to try something new can opt for the “The Organic Goddess (The O.G.),” which incorporates microdermabrasion, an organic bright eyes peel, and a radio frequency treatment.

 16 Mitchell Hollow Rd, Windham